 When and where do I bring my donations to the library?

-We accept donations all year long, except for the two weeks before our May and October sales.
+We accept donations all year long, except for the week before our Spring and Fall sales.
 Please bring them in any time the library is open.
-If you have a lot to carry, first see the person at the circulation desk, who will open the door near the handicapped parking space for you.
-Please do not leave donations in the lobby; bring them to the circulation desk.
+If you have a lot to carry, see the person at the circulation desk to have the door near the handicapped parking opened.
+Please do not leave donations in the lobby or at the door.

 Can I get a tax deduction?

 The library will be happy to give you a form that thanks you for your donations but does not put a monetary value on them.
-Just ask for the form when you bring in your books.
+Ask for the form when you bring in your donation items.